 “We are more often frightened than hurt; and we suffer more from imagination than from reality.”Seneca

 Conquering fear is the biggest lever you can pull to ease anxiety and achieve greatness.
 More often than not, we haven’t thought through the worst-case scenario of a situation, so we stay paralyzed in our comfort bubble.
 But as soon as you pop that bubble, you realize that the worst isn’t too bad or likely after all.

 The only way to conquer fear is to acknowledge it and take action anyway.
 Don’t wait for confidence, but be courageous instead.
 And if it’s something you can’t act on at that moment, then all you can do is wait for your moment and seize it when the time comes, knowing that overthinking before the event won’t help you overcome the fear.

 To train yourself to be more courageous, use as many opportunities as you can to use courage when you know that fear is an illusion in your mind.
 As you become more courageous, it will get easier for you to use the trait in other areas of your life.

 Try this: Think of something you’ve been struggling to gather courage for.
 Maybe you don’t feel confident or you fear the consequences of failure.
 Now imagine the worst as if your fears have already come true.
 What will you do to undo the damage?
 Now visualize the positive outcome of your action as you think of your future.
 Is it worth taking the leap of faith?
 If so, it’s time to choose courage.

 How To Stop Overthinking

-Almost all the problems in your mind arise for wrong perception, dwelling on the wrong things or fearing the wrong things.
+Almost all the problems in your mind arise from wrong perception, dwelling on the wrong things, or fearing the wrong things.